fmalina/revisions-blocl/activism/utopiaforrealists.md

 Up until a few centuries ago, almost everybody worked in agriculture.
-That left an affluent upper class free to loaf around, live off their private assets, and wage war – all hobbies that don’t create wealth but at best shift it about, or at worst destroy it.
+That left an affluent upper class free to loaf around, live off their private assets, and wage war – all hobbies that don't create wealth but at best shift it about, or at worst destroy it.
 Any blue-blooded noble was proud of this lifestyle, which gave the happy few the hereditary right to line their pockets at the expense of others.

-The bottom line is that wealth can be concentrated somewhere, but that doesn’t also mean that’s where it’s being created.
+The bottom line is that wealth can be concentrated somewhere, but that doesn't also mean that’s where it’s being created.
 This is just as true for your former feudal landowner as it is for the current CEO of Goldman Sachs.